 Visiting Chichen Itza, one of the new seven wonders of the world, is not to be missed.
 You can stay overnight in nearby Valladolid in order to get there early enough to beat the crowds.

 Don’t overlook some of the lesser-known archaeological sites in this area.
 They may be less famous but they are just as interesting and worthy of your time.

-From Merida, you can take day trips out to Dzibilchaltun, Uxmal, and Mayapan.
+You can take day trips from Merida out to Dzibilchaltun, Uxmal, and Mayapan.
 The Mexican Caribbean may get all of the attention, however, some of the coastlines and Yucatan beaches in this part of Mexico are beautiful too.

 In particular, carve the time out of your itinerary to spend a few days in El Cuyo.
 This sleepy, idyllic fishing village is reminiscent of what Tulum may have been like 15-20 years ago before all the backpackers arrived.

 There is little here besides a small handful of boutique hotels and restaurants.
 The wifi and phone signal seldom work here and you will often find that you have the beach almost entirely to yourself.

 The sunrise and sunset here are breathtaking.
 El Cuyo is your chance to unwind and get away from it all.
 From here, you can continue onwards to the nature reserve at Rio Lagartos.